amanmulat/et-calendar-react/README.md

 - Toggle between Ethiopian and Gregorian calendars.
 - Easy date selection with a simple click interface.
-- Customizable through CSS for a seamless integration with your design.
 - Fully controlled component with external state management.

 ## Installation